John Pilger: The Dirty War on the National Health Service (2019)

-Pilger's The Dirty War on the National Health Service was released in the UK on 29 November 2019 and examined the changes that the NHS has undergone since its founding in 1948.
+Pilger's The Dirty War on the National Health Service was released in the UK on 29 November 2019 and examined the changes that the NHS had undergone since its founding in 1948.
 Pilger makes the case that governments beginning with that of Margaret Thatcher have waged a secret war against the NHS with a view to privatising it slowly and surreptitiously.
 Pilger predicted that moves toward privatisation would create more poverty and homelessness and that the resulting chaos would be used as an argument for further "reform".
+Prior to the 2019 United Kingdom general election, ITV were embargoed from publicising the documentary (as the election was on the 12th of December 2019).
+It was later broadcast on 17 December 2019.
+It was also referenced in a 2020 essay in The Nation magazine, "How to Destroy a National Health Service".

+Reception

 Peter Bradshaw described the documentary as a "fierce, necessary film".
+Emma Simmonds of the Radio Times said: "Pilger is a constant, typically authoritative, slightly doom-laden presence."

-Views (1999–present)
+Views (1999–2023)

+Australia

+Writing for the New Matilda in 2020: "Today, Australia is a vassal state bar none: its politics, intelligence agencies, military and much of its media are integrated into Washington’s “sphere of dominance” and war plans.
+In Donald Trump's current provocations of China, the US bases in Australia are described as the “tip of the spear”.